top of page

 Adaptations

-At Anston Hillcrest, our history curriculum for disadvantaged children, including those with SEND is adapted through the use of tactile timelines, historical artefacts, and visual storytelling to bring the past to life.
+At Anston Hillcrest, our history curriculum for disadvantaged children, including those with SEND is adapted through the use of historical artefacts, and visual storytelling to bring the past to life.

 Sensory activities, such as handling replica objects and exploring costumes, enhance engagement.
 Simplified texts, visual supports, and role-play opportunities allow children to understand historical events and figures in a meaningful way.